AtomicMaya/AtomicMaya/README.md

 ## 🌎 Other:

-I'm the co-organizer and co-host of the [Digital Overdose Conference](https://digitaloverdose.tech/conference)!
+I'm the organizer and one of the hosts of the [Digital Overdose Conference](https://digitaloverdose.tech/conference), an information security conference aimed at newcomers and rookies!

 All talks of 2021 are available [here](https://www.youtube.com/playlist?list=PLUI-ug97ALy180thHUsRIt7qxFt0QVGDz).

+I'm also a manager for the underlying [Discord Community](https://discord.gg/digitaloverdose)

 ## 📫 How to reach me: